Tim-Mclennan/Employee-List/README.md

 ## Technical Features
 - Axios:
 Set up a proxy in the package.json file ("proxy": "http://localhost:8080") which then allows me to use Get, Put and Delete methods more efficiently.
 This way I dont need to type out the entire local host address for every request, and also makes it more modular and easier to configure.
+Subsequently, I was able to use built-in Axios methods (Get, Put, Post and Delete) to render data within each component accordingly.

 - Logging:
  Used Java's default logger to report on all CRUD methods that are executed in the API (Eg. logger.error("Employee not found: ", e)).
 This logs directly to the JDK console for the dev to keep track of what is happening.
 Additionally, I have also added a log file in 'employeelistServer/logs/spring-boot-logger.log' which keeps track of previous logs, if you would prefer to read it in a doc.